mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-07-03-moving-the-loupe.md

 <figure>
 	<iframe width="560" height="315" src="//www.youtube.com/embed/gpz8aPXwd18" frameborder="0"> </iframe>
-	<figcaption>A video demonstrating how to move the loupe while painting a smooth glaze.</figcaption>
+	<figcaption>A video demonstrating how to use Zoom while painting a smooth glaze.</figcaption>
 </figure>

 The key to making this work is placing your finger on the circle **before you begin** drawing or painting.
 If you lift your finger off of the loupe's edge and begin drawing, you won't be able to move it until you stop touching the iPad's screen.